spine-tools/Spine-Toolbox/docs/source/getting_started.rst

 Right below the *Input files* list, you will find two buttons.
 Click on the left one.
 A dialog will appear so that you can enter a name for a new input file.
 Type 'input.txt' and click **Ok**.
-The 'Edit Tool Template' form should now be looking like this:
+The form should now be looking like this:

 .. image:: img/hello_world_input_tool_template_editor.png